 The Committee has reviewed the carrying values of the Group projects as at 30 September 2023, and recoverability of loans from the Parent Company to subsidiary undertakings and carried out impairment reviews.
-The project carrying values are assessed against the IFRS 6 criteria set out in Note 1(n) on page 42.
+The project carrying values are assessed against the IFRS 6 criteria set out in Note 1(n).
 Loans to subsidiary undertakings are assessed for impairment under IFRS 9.

 As a result of this, it was judged that no projects or intercompany loans should be impaired.
-Further details are provided on pages 42 and 43.